 3. Because of other users doing Internet speed tests at the same time as you are, the results may vary.
 Right now speedtest.net server can be overloaded and show only 100mbps, and a few seconds later you can get 900mbps.

 4. Since the IP addresses that are allocated to the dedicated servers that we run your VPS machine's on are located in Buffalo, but the actual server is hosted in another datacenter (for example, our Dallas datacenter location), Speedtest.net doesn't have smart enough technology to realize that the server is in our Dallas datacenter, so they do a speedtest from our Buffalo location.
 That's a very long distance, and it explains why you see bad speed test results if you have a VPS in our Dallas location (refer to this article: https://support.speedtest.net/hc/en-us/articles/203845660-How-do-I-correct-my-location-)

-5. We test our network speed every 30 minutes to ensure you will have a blazing fast connecton and enough bandwidth for your needs, so you can be rest assured that the problem does not lie on our side, but the above explanations will show you why it is is wrong on their side.
+5. We test our network speed every 30 minutes to ensure you will have a blazing fast connection and enough bandwidth for your needs.
+So you can be rest assured that the problem does not lie on our side, but the above explanations will show you why it is is wrong on speedtest.net’s side.